Zelly/ETWolfStarter/README.md

 This means the launcher will start in the mod you are connecting to, which could cause errors if you do not have the mod.(Will fix in later versions, is pretty easy)

 ## Configuring
 In wolfstarter.json there is color codes you can change if you want different colors for the application.
+You can also disable launching the fs_game mod when connecting by setting launchmod to false.
+If you do not wish to check for updates then start WolfStarter.exe --no-update